Toronto Crossing Guard Information

 How do the OSC Crossing Guard shifts work?

-Most Morning and Dismissal shifts are 60 minutes and under, and on average, the lunch shift is approx. 1h 30 mins.
-Locations have either 2 or 3 shifts per day assigned to them and this is determined by the City of Toronto.
-Most guards will be working between 2 hrs to 3.5 hrs / day as a Crossing Guard.
+Most morning and dismissal shifts are between 1 and 1.5 hours, and on average the lunch shift is approx..
+1.5 to 2 hours.
+Locations have either 2 or 3 shifts per day assigned to them and this is determined but the City of Toronto.
+Most Guards will be working between 3-5 hours per day.

 How much does the OSC pay Crossing Guards?